Samsung Galaxy S24 Ultra USB-C Port and Daughterboard Replacement

 Step 17

-- Grab your trusty Phillips screwdriver and let's tackle those ten 3.5 mm-long screws that are keeping the wireless charging coil and the loudspeaker locked in place.
-You'll need to free up four screws for that wireless charging coil and six screws for the loudspeaker.
-Let's do this!
+- Grab your Phillips screwdriver and let's get those ten 3.5 mm-long screws out.
+They're holding down both the wireless charging coil and the loudspeaker.

 Step 18

-- Grab your spudger and carefully lift up a corner of the wireless charging coil tab stuck to the right edge of the frame.
-Easy does it—no rush!
+- Grab your spudger and gently lift a corner of the wireless charging coil tab that's stuck to the right side of the frame.
+Take it slow and steady—no need to rush!

 Tools Used